nvanbaak/code-refactor/README.md

 To complete this task, the following issues needed to be addressed:
 * Everything was a div.
 I replaced everything with best practice semantic tags.
-* The HTML had a number of unecessary classes, which I removed.
+* The HTML had a number of unnecessary classes, which I removed.
 The relevant CSS stylings were refactored to use the new semantic tags.
 * Several redundant CSS styling rules were consolidated.
 * None of the img tags had alt attributes.
 I added descriptive alt attributes to each img element.
 * I updated the title element to something more descriptive than "website".